 This early venture into legibility-readability studies, despite its findings, did suggest the criteria for judgment, and no doubt that in was interested in this aspect.
 Certainly in the Schoolbook series he produced the type that subsequently turned up on nearly every list of legible types.
 At present, the name may vary somewhat, depending on the source, styled as Century Medium, Century Modern, or Century Text.
 In the ITC listing it turns up as Century Book.

 The last type in the Century series to be developed by ATF came along fairly late, in 1964, long after Morris Benton’s death in 1948.
 The foundry commissioned Charles Hughes to draw what could very well have been named Century Expanded Condensed, a redundancy to cower the more rabid classifiers of printing types into abject silence.
 Fortunately it was called Century-Nova, and just as fortunately it was an excellent addition to the family, allowing the group of types to and its metal.
 In a felicitous manner.
 No doubt the digitizers will come up with a few more variations, but they will encounter great difficulty in attempting to improve the breed.

 Theodore Low De Vinne would no doubt be mightily pleased that his idea for type which would retain its readability under numerous technological fluctuations has proved its value for so long a period.
 While always sympathetic to esthetic considerations in the design of printing types, he recognize the place of practicality in a changing environment.

-This article first appeared in “The Composing Room” column of the April 1962 issue of Inland Printer/American Lithographer.
+This article first appeared in the January 1982 issue of Printing Impressions.